-Professionals specially trained and certified to install and repair sprinkler and irrigation systems will typically have a higher hourly rate than contractors who are adept at repairing and working with sprinklers but not specialists.
-Factors behind this cost difference can include specialized tools and training as well as general industry expertise on the part of the industry pros.
+Irrigation professionals specially trained and certified to install and repair sprinkler and irrigation systems will typically have a higher hourly rate than non-specialist contractors who are adept at repairing and working with sprinklers.
+The cost difference accounts for irrigation pros’ specialized tools and training and their general industry expertise.
 For example, The Sprinkler Guy explains that irrigators are required to take continuing education classes every year.
-Here’s how prices contrast between handymen and irrigation professionals:
+Here’s an example of the price contrast between handymen and irrigation professionals:

 - The Sprinkler Guy, Dallas, Texas: $70 for first hour of labor